navojha/dockerswarm-docker-compose-flask-mysql-redis/README.md

 # Flask Application

 This repository contains flask application code.
-We can deploy it locally using docker-compose.
+We can deploy The entire stack - MySQL, Redis, and the backend application using docker swarm .
-Once we execute this though docker-compose it will create three containers - application, Redis and MySQL database.
+Once we execute this though docker stack deploy, it will create entire stack with four application replicas, Redis and MySQL database.
-This is simple application and does not support scaling part.
+We can scale this application as per requirement.

     Backend application
         Model the following in the primary database